haoteng10/MasterBot/README.md

 ## Available Actions
 1. React with a `🍉` --> Converts long URLs into shortened URLs
-2. React with a flag emoji --> Translates the message into the language of the country represented by the flag.
+2. React with a flag emoji --> Translates the message into the language of the country represented by the flag